clobazam (Oral route)Pronunciation

 Precautions While Using clobazam

-It is very important that your doctor check your progress at regular visits to make sure clobazam is working properly.
+It is very important that your doctor check your progress at regular visits to make sure clobazam is working properly and to check for unwanted effects.

 clobazam will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, and colds; sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, and colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop using clobazam.
 Check with your doctor or dentist before taking any of these medicines with clobazam.

 clobazam may cause some people to be dizzy, drowsy, or less alert than normal.
 Make sure you know how you react to clobazam before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.